 Outdoor Research Elevator Pack – A Technical Daypack for Mountain Scrambling

 For me, summer is a time to travel light in the mountains, a time to enjoy the simplicity of the warm weather and summit views.
 There is something very freeing about hiking and scrambling without the burden of skis or technical climbing gear.
-I’ve been on the search for a light, simple yet capable day pack that matches my go-kind-a-light perspective but still ambitious attitude.
-The Outdoor Research Elevator Pack is my top pick.
+The Outdoor Research Elevator Pack is a light, simple and capable day pack that matches a go-light perspective and ambitious attitude.

 A true go-light disciple can find lighter and smaller than the OR Elevator daypack, but the pack strikes a sweet balance between space, simplicity and amenities.